sub-kek/CustomDiscs-SVC/readme.md

 /cd create <file name> "<disc name>" - Creates music disc.
 /cd createyt <video url> "<disc name>" - Create disc with music from YouTube.
 ```
+## Small Information
+This addon was created specifically for the [BambooLand](https://discord.bambooland.fun) server.
+If you know Russian language we recommend you to go.